xdeltax/xdx-rippms/README.md

 PWA with reactjs and phaser 3
-with a login-screen and server communication with sockets with a high performance isometric tilemap implementation
+with a login-screen and server communication with sockets with a high performance isometric tilemap implementation with low data-footprint for large maps in memory

 ° PHASER.JS v3 ° PIXI.JS v5 ° REACT.JS v16 ° MATERIAL-UI v4 ° MOBXJS v5 ° SOCKETIO v2 ° PWA ° TWA °